Online Reputation Management: A Complete Guide For Businesses

 You might also monitor keywords or topics related to your industry or product; sometimes, people may post a question and if you’re the first with a response, this looks good and can earn you new business.

-7. Create or Hire a Team
+7. Create or Hire A Team

 Online reputation management, and social media itself, shouldn’t be handled by an intern or someone unskilled in the medium.
 Instead, depending on the size of your business, a team should be assembled who can develop a strategy, engage in monitoring, create posts and content, etc.